-So you’ve accomplished the hard part—you’ve landed the job interview—and now you’re freaking out because you have no idea what to wear.
 You’ve heard the standard advice: Dress for the industry in which you’re interviewing (there’s a big difference between a job at a white-shoe law firm and a tech startup, and your clothes should reflect that), don’t wear anything too fashion forward (you want to be the star of the interview, not your handbag) and, above all else, don’t you dare wear something sloppy or better suited for a night of cocktails with your friends than a serious job interview.
-But, there’s actually another concern to add to the mix, and that’s color.
+But, what about color?

 CareerBuilder and Harris Interactive conducted a study, polling hiring managers and human resource professionals across industries and company sizes, asking the simple question, what’s the best color to wear to a job interview?
 Blue was the most recommended color, while orange came in dead last.